ecmwf/metview-docs/docs/confluence/customising_your_plot.rst

 Creating a Simple Macro
 ***********************

-Metview incorporates a powerful `Macro <https://confluence.ecmwf.int/display/METV/The+Macro+Language>`_ language, which can be used for tasks ranging from simple automation of tasks to complex post-processing of data.
+Metview incorporates a powerful :ref:`Macro <macro_lang>` language, which can be used for tasks ranging from simple automation of tasks to complex post-processing of data.
 We will now create a simple macro which reads the GRIB file and plots it in our chosen projection.

 Create a new *Macro* icon and edit it.
 This time we see a code editor, custom-built for the Macro language.
 The editor can automatically translate Metview icons into Macro code, so do the following: